teachthenet/Megsss/teacher_notes/4_code_a_pyramid.md

 ######CHALLENGES FOR KIDS
 - Make the pyramid hollow inside
 - Make a house with a pyramid-like roof on top of it
+- Make code that builds a giant tree (using wood and leaf blocks)